-WWE News: Current AEW Star Calls Bret Hart And Shawn Michaels ‘The Worst Champions’ Ever
+WWE News: Current AEW Star Calls Bret Hart And Shawn Michaels ‘The Worst’ Champions Ever

-When those within WWE or other promotions have heat with someone on TV, that doesn’t necessarily mean it is real.
-Then again, there are guys like Jake “The Snake” Roberts, who makes no friends by speaking the truth that comes from his mind.
-His latest bit of logic touches on two legends in Bret Hart and Shawn Michaels, who Jake feels are the “worst champions” to ever have a world title around their waist.
+When those within WWE or other promotions have heat with someone on TV, that doesn’t usually translate to an off-screen beef.
+Then again, there are some wrestlers — like Jake “The Snake” Roberts — who make no friends by seemingly speaking what comes to mind without any consideration for how it comes across.
+His latest opinions target two legends — Bret Hart and Shawn Michaels –who Roberts said are “the worst” champions to ever have a world title around their waist.

-Many people who feel as if the WWE Hall of Famer is the best wrestler to never hold a world title in Vince McMahon’s company.
-When people realize that, they’re even more blown away by looking at his history and realizing he never won a single title during all his time in WWF/WWE.
+Many people feel like the WWE Hall of Famer is the best wrestler to never hold a world title in Vince McMahon’s company.
+Those who look at his history are often surprised he’s never won a single title during all his time in WWF/WWE.

-That hasn’t stopped him from making his feelings known on other champions, though, and he’s gone after two of the greatest.
+Although he himself hasn’t ever gotten a world title, he has no qualms about letting his feelings about other champions be known.
+Recently, he went after two of wrestling’s greatest.

-On a recent episode of the Flip Da Script podcast, Roberts spoke on several topics, which included his character in WWE never needing a belt.
-He knew that things worked well for him with his wrestling ability and overall gimmick, so WWE realized he didn’t need a championship to get over.
+On a recent episode of the Flip Da Script podcast — which can be seen on their YouTube page — Roberts spoke on several topics, including the fact that his character in WWE never needed a belt.
+He knew things worked well for him with his wrestling ability and overall gimmick, so WWE realized he didn’t need a championship to become more popular.

 Roberts went on to say that not having a belt was okay with him since he didn’t want the extra responsibilities that a title brings.
-He did go on to name-drop Hart and Michaels during this conversation and said that “those chumps needed titles.”
+He did go on to name-drop Hart and Michaels during his conversation.

-While discussing Hart and Michaels, Jake Roberts continued and said that they not only needed titles, but they did nothing to make the championships mean anything.
+While discussing Hart and Michaels, Roberts continued to say that they not only needed titles, but they did nothing to make the championships mean anything.

 “You check the books, man.
 Check the books.
 Bret Hart and Shawn Michaels were the worst world champions of all.
 They didn’t put money in the bank.”